arpan404/libz/README.md

 > `update` methods take three argument `collection`, `new_data` and `condition`.
 It returns True if the data is updated successfully; raise Error otherwise.

-### This is a fun project (not made for large scale use or production), if you wanna use it go ahead.
+### This project is designed for fun and educational purposes, and is not intended for large-scale or production use.
+Feel free to explore and utilize it!

-> I recommend using it only for simple projects, where you need to save and retrive data simply (like simple college projects).
+> It is best suited for simple projects where you need to save and retrieve data easily, such as small college assignments or personal experiments.

-#### You can modify and use the code accordingy to your needs as there will be no future update from myside unless I go to coding mood.
+#### You are welcome to modify and adapt the code to fit your needs, as there are no planned future updates unless I feel inspired to code again.

-> I believe good code doesn’t need comments to explain itself, so I haven’t added any comments to the code.
+> I believe that well-structured code should be self-explanatory, which is why I have chosen not to include comments in the code.